longysss/longysss.github.io/_pages/about.md

 I obtained my M.S degree at the School of Electronics and Communication Engineering, Guangzhou University (GZHU), supervised by Prof. [Dong Tang](https://ece.gzhu.edu.cn/info/1087/1072.htm).

 My research is primarily centered around **UAV communication，semantic communication, age of information (AoI) and optimization-driven deep reinforcement learning (DRL)**.
-The key objective is to explore ***"how to adjust communication strategies to support real-time services in dynamic networks" ***, and  ***"how cooperative-UAV mechanisms improve the performance and the anti-interference ability of networks" ***.
+The key objective is to explore ***how to adjust communication strategies to support real-time services in dynamic networks***, and  ***how cooperative-UAV mechanisms improve the performance and the anti-interference ability of networks***.
 This involves exploring the integration of various networking methodologies:

 1. UAV communication: